IDinsight/ask-a-question/docs/blog/posts/urgency-detection.md

 # Introducing Urgency Detection

 You may wish to handle urgent messages differently.
-For example, when deploying a question answering service for in a health context, you may wish to refer them to their nearest health center, or escalate it immediately to a human operator.
+For example, when deploying a question answering service in a health context, you may wish to refer the user to their nearest health center, or escalate it immediately to a human operator.

 We introduce a new endpoint and new page in the Admin App to enable this.